 Giorgi K'alandia & The Georgian State Museum of Theater, Music, Cinema and Choreography

-Lola Petrova & The Embassy of the United States in Georgia
+Lola Petrova & The American Embassy in Tbilisi

 Zurab & Vakht'ang P'ap'iashvili in K'akhi, Azerbaijan

 Shemodzakhili Ensemble in Akhalsopeli